ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

 Refresh relationships of all items related to an existing Ansible Tower configuration management provider including inventory, hosts, virtual machines, and clusters.

-You can refresh inventory from {{ site.data.product.title }}, or by enabling the **Update on Launch** option for inventory groups in Ansible Tower.
+You can refresh inventory from {{ site.data.product.title_short }}, or by enabling the **Update on Launch** option for inventory groups in Ansible Tower.
 The **Update on Launch** option allows Ansible Tower to automatically update inventory using a dynamic inventory script before launching an Ansible Tower job from a playbook.
 See the [Ansible Tower documentation](http://docs.ansible.com/ansible-tower/index.html) for more information.